csev/dj4e/assn/dj4e_html.md

 Building Some Validated HTML
 ----------------------------

-Create a web page in a file named `dj4e.htm` and store it in the `site` folder according to these specifications.
+Create a web page in a file named `dj4e.htm` and store it in the `~/django_projects/mysite/site` folder according to these specifications.

 Your page will be well-formed HTML5, and indicate that it is in the UTF-8 character set.
+This is a starting point for the file.

     <!DOCTYPE html>
     <html lang="en">